 The following dates indicates what vital, land, probate, and court records are in Spencer county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Spencerd County Clerk has Marriage Records from 1824, Land Records from 1824 and Probate Records from 1824 - Will/Probate Record Request Form.
 The County Clerk has three main responsibilities.
 One is the recording of Land records, Probate records and Marriage Liscenses.

 - Spencer County Clerk of the Circuit Court has Court Records from 1824.
 The County Clerk of the Circuit Court has countywide jurisdiction over major civil and criminal cases, divorces, and appeals from inferior courts.

 - Spencer County Tax Information and Contacts.
 Some early tax schedules list watercourse, value and acreage of real estate, men over age twenty-one, young men between the ages of sixteen and twenty-one, slaves, and horses.

 - Spencer County Elected Officials

 - Learn More: State of Kentucky Census Records

 - U.S. Federal Population Schedules: 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragmented), 1900, 1910, 1920, 1930, 1940